 TIP: You can also serve the mixture from the blender as a smoothie!

-Mango will make the creamiest popsicles, but you could try banana or check out my Strawberry Popsicles for a way to use berries.
+You can try using very ripe banana or check out my Strawberry Popsicles for a way to use berries.

 Best Popsicle Molds for Kids

 We love the Zoku popsicle molds since I find them consistency easy to use and easy to clean.
 They have this traditional shape and also these mini pops, which are so perfect for babies and one year olds!
 The minis pop right out of the molds and are such a cute little size!

 TIP: You can also use a small (bathroom-size) cup and a popsicle stick if you prefer.

 - To make this dairy-free, use a nondairy yogurt drink or yogurt.